If you click on a link and make a purchase we may receive a small commission. Read our editorial policy.

 What's going on with Dune's timeline?

 Now, fast forward thousands upon thousands of years and this technology-less society has evolved into other facets of life, bereft of computers they have spent generations honing and training other abilities within the human body, creating all sorts of new ways to "compute" things -- some that even look and feel like magic.
-Add to this a space program that had as many spiritual implications as it did mechanical ones and you've got the recepie for some pretty intense sci-fi world building.
+Add to this a space program that had as many spiritual implications as it did mechanical ones and you've got the recipe for some pretty intense sci-fi world-building.

-The Dune stories in their adapted forms usually take place in around 10191 AG, but with shows like Dune: Prophecy, we'll be seeing some ten thousand years prior to this date.
+The Dune stories in their adapted forms usually take place in around 10,191 AG, but with shows like Dune: Prophecy, we'll be seeing some ten thousand years before this date.
 Meanwhile, Children of Dune jumped ahead a generation or so.
 The novels, meanwhile, sweep thousands upon thousands of years in either direction.

 Where can I watch Dune?

-Dune: Part 1 is currently available to stream on Max.
-The TV Mini Series, Dune and Children of Dune, are also available on Max.
+Dune: Part 1 and Dune: Part 2 are currently available to stream on Max.
+The TV mini-series, Dune and Children of Dune, are also available on Max.
 Dune (1984) is available on Max and Hulu.
-We can assume that Dune: Part 2 will arrive on Max sometime after its release, while Dune: Prophecy is planning a streaming release on Max right from the start once it begins to air.
+Dune: Prophecy has just begun streaming on Max.

 Will there be a Dune 3?

 As of right now, we don't know!
-Denis Villeneuve, has teased the possibility of making a third movie based on Dune: Messiah, but as of right now there has been no confirmation that the project is moving forward.
-It will likely come down to the success of Dune: Part 2 before we hear either way.
+Denis Villeneuve, has been writing a third movie based on Dune: Messiah, but as of right now there has been no confirmation if the project is moving forward.

 Comments